mihasya/alsocloud/part1.md

 <!SLIDE quotation>

-"The notion of **baffling interactions** is increasingly familiar to all of us.
-It characterizes our social and political world as well as our technological and industrial world.
+"The notion of **baffling interactions** is increasingly familiar to all of us. [...]
 As systems grow in size and in the number of diverse functions they serve, and are built to function in **ever more hostile environments**, increasing their ties to other systems, they experience more and more incomprehensible or unexpected interactions.
 They become more vulnerable to unavoidable system accidents."

 <p class="credit">Charles Perrow.
 Normal Accidents: Living with High-Risk Technologies (p.
 72).
 Kindle Edition.</p>